sampadbm/sampadbm.github.io/blog/1bit-pod/index.md

 ![sample_mango](images/Mango_Maya.jpg)
 *Sample Mango of type/species A*

-These are RGB images (values range from 0-255) and an image processing script has already extracted the maximum red and green values from each of the mango images.
+These are RGB images (pixel values range from 0-255) and an image processing script has already extracted the maximum red and green values from each of the mango images.

 Here are the plot of the maximum red and green values of the three species plotted along with the code snippet which list their values.